Turkeybeard

 Foliage: deeply bipinnately dissected, lower ones opposite, upper ones alternate

-Flowers: small, green; monoecious with male flowers above the female flowers
+Flower: small, green; monoecious with male flowers above the female flowers

-Habitat: disturbed and waste areas
+Habitat: disturbed & waste areas

 Range in New Jersey: statewide

-Heritage ranking if any: n/a
+Heritage ranking, if any: n/a

 Distribution:

-Misc.: Wind pollinated.
+Misc.
+Wind pollinated.
 Its pollen is the source of hay fever for many people.

 The seeds are an important winter food for many bird species and the plants are hosts for various species of butterflies and moths.